pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="LYDENBERG">

 <p><span class="speaker" data-speaker="LYDENBERG">CO-CHAIRMAN LYDENBERG</span>: Mr. MacLeish, do you think it
-would be possible to ask the Librarian of Congress if he would <span style="page" id="page242">[p.242]</span> receive a hypothetical question put before him as the result of the discussion today, namely, whether he felt that the Library of Congress would be in a position, would welcome the opportunity of assuming the responsibility for the organization
+would be possible to ask the Librarian of Congress if he would <span class="page" id="page242">[p.242]</span> receive a hypothetical question put before him as the result of the discussion today, namely, whether he felt that the Library of Congress would be in a position, would welcome the opportunity of assuming the responsibility for the organization